gmih/gmih.github.io/pages/raiding/index.md

 ## Loot

-We use personal loot with the following expectations:
+We use RCLootCouncil to help coordinate personal loot in our raids.
-- Players who can trade loot and don't want the item themselves will link the item in raid chat and ask people to roll for it.
-- Players who see an item up for grabs in raid chat can roll for it.
-- Players should <strong>not</strong> whisper their fellow players about loot. <strong>If you don't see it in raid chat, it's not up for grabs.</strong>
+- Players with tradeable loot can offer up their loot to the raid.
+- If there is tradeable loot, you are given the option of rolling for it through RCLootCouncil.

 BoEs that drop during the raid will be sold on the Auction House to help fund potions, flasks, food, repairs, and more.
 If a player would like to buy a BOE from the guild they can do so at 50% of current market value.